 Damages in Adult Survivors Act Lawsuits

 Survivors of sexual assault are often diagnosed with serious and chronic injuries.
 The injuries most commonly involve diagnoses of depression, anxiety and/or post-traumatic stress disorder or PTSD.
 Victims of sexual assault often require long-lasting therapy.
 The effects of sexual assault often impact a person’s ability to pursue a professional career, which impacts a person’s potential income.
-These damages are known compensatory and are made to repay a person for past or future money spent as well as losses due to the sexual assault.
+These damages are known as compensatory and are made to repay a person for past or future money spent as well as losses due to the sexual assault.

 New York’s Adult Survivor’s Act enables a person to seek damages for his or her injuries.
 In addition, a person who is a victim of sexual assault may be able to recover punitive damages to punish the heinous acts of those who commit sexual assault.